Updated September 8, 2023

-Experimental research, as the name suggests, is usually based on one or more theories.
-It is based on one or more than one theory.
-It is called true experimentation, uses the scientific method to establish the cause-effect relationship among a group of variables that make up a study.
-Multiple theories can be used to conduct this research.
-The components of the experimental research design are prescribed below.
+Experimental research, as the name suggests, uses the scientific method to establish the cause-effect relationship among a group of variables using experiments.
+Researchers can use multiple theories to conduct this research.
+The major components of experimental research are:

 - A comparison group of participants who are randomly selected and assigned to experimental and control groups.

-- An independent variable, which can be referred to as the experimental variable that can be applied to the experimental group.
+- An independent variable, referred to as the experimental variable that can be applied to the experimental group.

-- A dependent variable, which can be referred to as the effect or posttest variable that can be measured in an identical manner for all groups.
+- A dependent variable, referred to as the effect or posttest variable that can be measured in an identical manner for all groups.

 4. Correlational Research

-Correlational research is used to establish a relationship between two close entities and to determine how one impacts the other.
+Correlational research establishes a relationship between two close entities and determines how one impacts the other.
 For this, a researcher needs at least two separate groups.
 This type of research will recognize trends and patterns in data, but it does not go so far in its analysis to observe the different patterns.